sunhill-de/ORM/doc/md/QUERIES.md

 #### getTags()
 In addition to get() this method preloads the tags and return a collection of all tags that fit to the condition.

+## Attributes::query()
+The [Attributes facade](doc/md/ATTRIBUTES.md) defines a method ::query() that makes it possible to query for attributes.

+### Element structure
+The methods ->first() and ->get() return a StdClass object or an array of StdClass objects.
+Each of there StdClass objects hold the information about a single tag- These are:
+- id = The id of the attribute
+- name = The name of the attribute
+- type = the type of the attribute.
+Allowed types are ('integer', 'string', 'float', 'date', 'datetime', 'time', 'text', 'object', 'collection')
+- allowed_classes = A comma seperated list of all classes that allowed to use this attributes.
+If every class should be able to use it, assign allowed_classes to "object".

+### Fields/pseudo fields